AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 — Andrej Karpathy, US Job Market Visualizer

-TierCriterionExamples
+TierCriterionExamples (Austria)

 A key signal: Whether the work is fundamentally digital.
-If a job can be done entirely from a home office – writing, programming, analysing, communicating – the AI exposure is inherently 7+.
+If a job can be done entirely from a home office – writing, programming, analysing, communicating – the AI impact is inherently 7+.
 Professions requiring physical presence, manual dexterity, or direct human interaction in the physical world have a natural barrier.

 What Differs